savvagen/selenium-loadui-tests-example/README.md

-# Example of how to use Proxy for performance tests using Selenium (Selenide)
+# Use Proxy for UI performance tests with Selenium(Selenide)

 ## Using Native Selenide Proxy:
 ```